melt-umn/silver/README.md

 ## Websites and repositories

-Downloads, documentation, and related papers are available on the Silver web site at http://melt.cs.umn.edu/silver
+Software downloads, documentation, and related papers are available on the Melt group web site at http://melt.cs.umn.edu/.

 Information about Copper and sample language frameworks developed with Silver can be found on the MELT Group web site at